 Blog Income Reports are a Fascinating and Controversial Thing

 If you can trust the blog income reports you’re reading (I wish everyone was honest, but that’s not the case) there is really no better way for a beginner blogger to learn about monetizing a blog.
 (Right?!)
-I read income reports like an ADDICT when I started blogging.
+I read blog income reports like an ADDICT when I started blogging.

 I went back and forth for a while about if I should publish my own blog income reports at all and really, I still have mixed feelings about them.
-(I mean, this is our INCOME made PUBLIC.
+(I mean, this is my INCOME made PUBLIC.
 Who doesn’t have mixed feelings about that?!)

 HOW do bloggers make money from blogging?

 I explain in plain English (and more detail) exactly HOW MY BLOG MAKES MONEY NOW right here.

 Really, until you DO it, you don’t really know.
 It’s hard to “get”.
 But, in an absolute nutshell, blogs make money through display ads, through affiliate marketing, through sponsored content, and through selling their own products.
 (Keep reading for more details on all this stuff!)

 First, a little bit of background on my blog and why I have income reports published:

 I started blogging in early 2016 when I found out I was pregnant.